bjw-s/helm-charts/docs/app-template/upgrade-instructions.md

 The hardcoded `app.kubernetes.io/component` label that is used to target specific controllers has been renamed to `app.kubernetes.io/controller`.

 !!! info
-    Because controller labels are considered is an immutable field, this means existing Deployments / StatefulSets / etc will have to be recreated.
+    Because controller labels are considered immutable by Kubernetes existing Deployments / StatefulSets / etc will have to be recreated.

 ## From 2.x.x to 3.0.x